syncfusion/blazor-docs/src/charts/accumulation-chart/annotation.md

----
-title: " Accumulation Chart Annotation | ASP.NET Core Blazor "

-component: "Accumulation Chart"

-description: "The annotations are used to mark the specific area of interest in the chart area with texts, shapes or images."
----

 # Annotation

 The annotations are used to mark the specific area of interest in the chart  with texts, shapes or images.
 By using the `content` option of annotation property, you can specify the Id of the HTML element that needs to be displayed in the chart.